 Around 75 AD, trade with China began to grow.
 Chinese caravans met caravans from the Roman Empire in Afghanistan or Turkmenistan.
 In 97 AD, a Chinese explorer named Gan Ying reached the Roman Empire (though he didn’t reach Rome itself, he may have reached the Black Sea).

 Meanwhile, Greek traders had sailed across the Indian Ocean, and began venturing into the Indian sub-continent.
 Around 125 AD, Greek traders sailed around India, and across the Bay of Bengal.
 Then they ventured across the Malay isthmus, and up the Vietnamese coast.
 In 166 AD, Greek traders reached China, traveled up the Yellow River, and presented themselves to the Chinese emperor at Luoyang.
-This journey wasn’t the start of regular trade between China and Rome, but there was brisk trade between India and Rome.
+This voyage wasn’t the start of regular voyages between China and Rome, but there were regular voyages between India and Rome.

 Greek traders also ventured down the east coast of Africa to the island of Zanzibar (now part of Tanzania), and then to Cape Delgado (on the southern edge of Tanzania).
 Some Greeks ventured inland toward the African Great Lakes, “bringing back true but unheeded information about the source of the Nile.”1

 But most trade took place within the Roman Empire, not with distant lands.
 Rome itself was a center of trade and Rome’s port, Ostia, grew into a city of 100,000.
 Ostia was the second most active port in the Empire, behind Alexandria.